 How do I maintain my eligibility?

 You will continue to receive the Excelsior Scholarship provided that you enroll full-time and successfully complete thirty (30) credits toward your degree in an academic year.
-In addition, you will need to maintain a GPA that allows for the successful completion of your degree.
 Students who do not successfully complete thirty (30) credits per year can lose the scholarship.

 How long can I receive the Excelsior Scholarship?

 You are eligible to receive an Excelsior Scholarship for up to 2 years for students pursuing an Associate’s degree and up to 4 years for students pursuing a Bachelor’s degree.
 Students in an undergraduate program of study normally requiring 5 years are eligible to receive the award for 5 years.